-The NILP is planned to be developed over several phases: Phase I, completed in 2018, consisted of the expansion of AEWSD's network (2.7 miles of bi-directional pipelines) to serve two purposes: (1) provide
+The NILP is planned to be developed over several phases: Phase I, completed in 2018, consisted of the expansion of AEWSD's network (2.7 miles of bi-directional pipelines) to serve two purposes: (1) provide surface water supply to 743 acres that were previously located outside of the SWSA, and (2) connect five pumping facilities located within the Phase I area such that they can pump water back to the North Canal, thereby fully integrating landowner pumping facilities to AEWSD's water and power distribution systems.
+The remaining phases will be initiated once funding is secured and are included in the Projects and Management Actions.
+The Groundwater

-&lt;sup>35 Net percolation is defined as the net amount of water infiltrated into basin from the recharge facilities.
+38 Net percolation is defined as the net amount of water infiltrated into basin from the recharge facilities.
 This is calculated as the delivered water minus losses due to evaporation and other factors.

-&lt;sup>36 From the First Amended and Restated Agreement Between Arvin-Edison Water Storage District and Metropolitan Water District of Southern California for a Water Management Program, dated 9 October 2007.
+39 From the First Amended and Restated Agreement Between Arvin-Edison Water Storage District and Metropolitan Water District of Southern California for a Water Management Program, dated 9 October 2007.
 This agreement currently extends through 2034.

-&lt;sup>37 AEWSD has had over 72 partners since 1995.
+40 AEWSD has had over 72 partners since 1995.